xpf0000/PhpWebStudy/README.md

 [PhpWebStudy-4.0.0.aarch64.rpm](https://github.com/xpf0000/PhpWebStudy/releases/download/v4.0.0/PhpWebStudy-4.0.0.aarch64.rpm)

-PhpWebStudy is an all-in-one software designed to revolutionize the way you develop and test websites locally.
-With its advanced features and sleek design, PhpWebStudy allows you to effortlessly create a local web server and access your websites using domain names.
+FlyEnv is an all-in-one software designed to revolutionize the way you develop and test websites locally.
+With its advanced features and sleek design, FlyEnv allows you to effortlessly create a local web server and access your websites using domain names.
 Say goodbye to tedious configurations and hello to streamlined web development.

 Key Features:

-1. Local Web Server: PhpWebStudy sets up a powerful local web server, enabling you to work on your websites without an internet connection.
+1. Local Web Server: FlyEnv sets up a powerful local web server, enabling you to work on your websites without an internet connection.
 It acts as a standalone environment, providing an efficient and secure platform for your web development projects.

 2. Domain Name Integration: Access your local websites using domain names, making it easier than ever to migrate your projects from development to production.
 No more convoluted URLs or IP addresses – simply assign unique domain names to ensure a seamless transition.

-3. Support for Major Technologies: PhpWebStudy supports a wide range of technologies essential for web development.
+3. Support for Major Technologies: FlyEnv supports a wide range of technologies essential for web development.
 It includes PHP, MySQL, NGINX, Apache, MariaDB, MongoDB, PostgreSQL, Memcached, Redis, and Pure-FTP, ensuring compatibility with most web applications and frameworks.

-4. Beautiful Interface: PhpWebStudy boasts a visually stunning and intuitive user interface, offering an exceptional user experience
+4. Beautiful Interface: FlyEnv boasts a visually stunning and intuitive user interface, offering an exceptional user experience

 Visit the website for detailed descriptions and tutorials on how to use it: